 Michael Maina, who is the MP for Temotu Pele Constituency, was arrested at his Honiara office and charged following an investigation by the Corruption Targeting Task Force.

-The charge relates to an alleged overpayment of more than US$150,000 into a bank account controlled by Mr Maina, in August 2002.
+The charge relates to an alleged overpayment of more than 150-thousand US dollars into a bank account controlled by Maina, in August 2002.